novuhq/novu/docs/docs/platform/activity-feed.md

 To use a subscriber activity feed you can filter the feed by using the subscriberId or email.
 This will show only the relevant data for this particular subscriber.

-You can hover over the status icon to get additional information, in case if there was an error during delivery.
+You can hover over the status icon to get additional information, in case there was an error during delivery.

 ## Filter by template or channel